cs3org/cs3apis/README.md

 use these definitions with open source tools to generate client libraries, documentation, and other artifacts.

-CERNBox APIs are desgined following Google design guidelines for API development, specially on error handling and naming convention.
+CERNBox APIs follows Google API design guidelines, specially on error handling and naming convention.
-You can read more about the desgin guidelines at https://cloud.google.com/apis/design/.
+You can read more about these guidelines at https://cloud.google.com/apis/design/.

 This repository structure is very similar to https://github.com/googleapis/googleapis.